Gundlach: U.S. 10-year Treasury yield above 3 percent will harm stocks, housing

-NEW YORK A U.S. 10-year Treasury note yield above 3 percent will harm the stock-market rally and housing market, said Jeffrey Gundlach, chief executive of DoubleLine Capital, on Tuesday.
+NEW YORK (Reuters) - A U.S. 10-year Treasury note yield above 3 percent will harm the stock-market rally and housing market, said Jeffrey Gundlach, chief executive of DoubleLine Capital, on Tuesday.

 "I think above 3 percent is a problem," Gundlach told Reuters.
 "If the 10-year goes above 3 percent, you would also have to say unequivocally you have seen the end of the bond bull market."